Apartment Maintenance Charges Rules and Regulations

 Apartment Maintenance Charges Calculation

-According to the flat maintenance charges law, builders in our country can charge from Rs.2 to Rs.25 per square foot as maintenance charges.
-Now, these are direct proportionate to the amenities you receive.
-So, if you pay a higher fee, your will get better facilities and vice versa.
+According to the laws for apartment maintenance charges, builders in our country can charge from Rs.2 to Rs.25 per square foot as maintenance charges.
+Now, these are directly proportional to the amenities you receive.
+So, if you pay a higher fee, you will get better facilities and vice versa.

 Having said that, here are the three major calculation methods for housing society maintenance charges –